waku-org/specs/standards/core/enr.md

   If a protocol is not supported, the corresponding field MUST be set to `false`.
   Indicating positive support for any specific protocol is OPTIONAL, though it MAY be required by the relevant application or discovery process.
-- Flags marked as `undef` is not yet defined.
+- Flags marked as `undef` is not yet defined.****
   These SHOULD be set to `false` by default.

 ### Usage

-- A Waku v2 node MAY choose to populate the `waku2` field for enhanced discovery capabilities, such as indicating supported protocols.
+- A Waku node MAY choose to populate the `waku2` field for enhanced discovery capabilities, such as indicating supported protocols.
   Such a node MAY indicate support for any specific protocol by setting the corresponding flag to `true`.
-- Waku v2 nodes that want to participate in [Node Discovery Protocol v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) [[4]](#references), however, MUST implement the `waku2` key with at least one flag set to `true`.
+- Waku nodes that want to participate in [Node Discovery Protocol v5](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/33/discv5.md) [[4]](#references), however, MUST implement the `waku2` key with at least one flag set to `true`.
-- Waku v2 nodes that discovered other participants using Discovery v5, MUST filter out participant records that do not implement this field or do not have at least one flag set to `true`.
+- Waku nodes that discovered other participants using Discovery v5, MUST filter out participant records that do not implement this field or do not have at least one flag set to `true`.
 - In addition, such nodes MAY choose to filter participants on specific flags (such as supported protocols), or further interpret the `waku2` field as required by the application.